Radars for Autonomous Driving: A Review of Deep Learning Methods and Challenges: Radar: challenges and opportunities

-Along these lines, \cite{Weston2020ThereAB} presents a GAN model that simulates real world range-azimuth heatmap radar data.
-The generator produces synthetic radar data from lidar elevation measurements.
-During training, in addition to this forward mapping, a backward mapping is also learned where real radar data is used to generate synthetic elevation measurements.
-This enforces cyclic consistency in the model, leading to more realistic synthetic radar data generation.
-Furthermore, this study shows that a radar model trained on the generated synthetic data has similar performance as one trained on real-world test data.
+One of the practical examples of GAN's potential is presented in \cite{Weston2020ThereAB}, which illustrates a GAN model that simulates real world range-azimuth heatmap radar data.
+The generator produces synthetic radar data from lidar elevation maps, which is a unique approach that takes advantage of the abundant and relatively easy-to-generate lidar data.
+Additionally, a backward mapping process is also implemented, in which real radar data is used to generate synthetic lidar elevation maps.
+This not only enforces cyclic consistency in the model but also ensures that the generator learns more effectively from the training data, thus leading to more realistic synthetic radar data generation.
+The effectiveness of GANs in generating radar data is illustrated in Fig.~\ref{fig:sim}, which shows the comparable quality of the generated synthetic data (b) and the real radar data (c).
+This study also demonstrated that a radar model trained on the synthetic data performs comparably to a model trained on real-world data on a real-world test data.
+This finding underscores the significant potential of GAN in generating synthetic radar data, as it provides a reliable method for augmenting the existing real-world datasets, thus reducing the need for expensive and time-consuming data collection and labeling.